Skip to contents

 Value

-An S3 object (`find_cutpoint_number_result`) with `results`, `parameters`, `userdata`, `optimal_num_cuts`, and `optimal_cuts`.
+An S3 object (`find_cutpoint_number_result`) with `results`, `parameters`, `userdata`, `optimal_num_cuts`, `optimal_cuts`, and `candidate_cuts`.

 Details

-`method = "systematic"`: grid search respecting `nmin`. `method = "genetic"`: `rgenoud` global optimization.
+`method = "systematic"`: grid search respecting `nmin`. `method = "genetic"`: `rgenoud` global optimisation.
 Systematic search is slow for `max_cuts > 2`; use `genetic`.
+Core vector partitions are calculated in compiled C++ via `Rcpp` for optimal performance.

 srrstats compliance